keithledgerwood/WICLab-guide/v2/02 -onboard-employee.md

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/outlook-access.png "image_tooltip")

-4. In your newly delivered *Welcome to Okta!* email, click **Activate Okta Account** to activate your newly created user in a new browser window.
+4. Locate and open the *Welcome to Okta!* email for the new employee.
+5. Click **Activate Okta Account**.
+This will open a new browser window.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/activate-okta-account.png "image_tooltip")

 5. Set a **password** and set up **Okta Verify** as your security methods.
-6. Review your Okta End-user dashboard and the apps that were automatically provisioned to the account.
+6. Review the Okta End-user dashboard and the apps that were automatically provisioned for the new employee.

 ## Conclusion